 Crystal Lake Trail is a 15 mile lightly trafficked out and back trail located near Estes Park, Colorado that features a lake and is rated as difficult.
-The trail is primarily used for hiking, walking, and horses and is accessible from May until September.
+The trail is primarily used for hiking, walking, and horses and is best used from May until September.
 Horses are also able to use this trail.

 Great hike and view.
 The views get spectacular once you get about a mile to Crystal lake.
 The trail gains altitude gradually and is easy to your knees hiking back to the TH.

 This was a long day hike and we saw others who hiked in to stay overnight.
 Nice trail to Lawn Lake and then it becomes a little more difficult as the trail narrows and goes through water and shrubs.
 We saw Greenback Trout in Crystal lake.
 No snow on the trail at all today.
 Total distance round trip to Crystal lake and back to the trailhead was 16.1 miles according to my Garmin GPS watch.